 In the past few years we’ve seen a resurgence of point-earning credit cards and handsome sign up bonuses.
-Although there are numerous ways to earn credit card points and miles, redeeming them for things you actually need and want is a whole another game in itself.
+There are a number of ways to earn credit card points and miles.
+However, redeeming those rewards for things you actually need and want is a whole another game in itself.
 50,000 points won’t do you a whole lot of good if you can never use them.

-We’ve compiled a list of the top 5 tips for redeeming all those credit card points and miles you’ve racked up over the past few years.
+We’ve compiled a list of the top 5 tips for redeeming all those credit card points and miles.
 Keep in mind, the great thing about these types of rewards is they are completely tax free.
 You won’t pay a single dime in taxes on credit card sign-up bonuses, or cash back incentives.
 So spend wisely.

 Physical Gifts Provide The Worst Redemption Rates

-If you’re the proud owner of a rewards earning credit card, then you probably receive a nice thick Sky Mall style catalog in the mail once a year with all the different electronics and gifts you can spend your points on.
-Although it might seem like a good deal to spend your points on these items, the redemption rates are usually pretty horrible.
+If you’re the proud owner of a rewards earning credit card, then you probably receive a nice thick Sky Mall style catalog.
+Once a year, you get to see all the different electronics and gifts you can spend your points on.
+At first, it might seem like a good deal to spend your points on these items.
+But when you look closer, the redemption rates are usually pretty horrible.

-In assessing whether the purchase is a good deal or not, you’ll want to look at the redemption rate.
+When assessing whether the purchase is a good deal or not, you’ll want to look at the redemption rate.
 How many points will it cost you compared to how much it would cost in real dollars?
-If you can’t get better than 1 cent per 1 point it’s probably not a very good deal, that’s about the average redemption rate for credit card points across the board.
+The average redemption rate for credit card points across the board is about 1 cent per point.
+If you can’t get better than that, it’s probably not a very good deal.

 Go for Gift Cards